Nasdaq plays tough with clients angry over Facebook

 "The Nasdaq has just handed the New York Stock Exchange the best marketing bonanza they could ever hope for," said Robinson.

-(Reporting By John McCrank; Editing by Jennifer Merritt, Edward Tobin, Martin Howell and Steve Orlofsky)
+(Reporting By John McCrank; editing by Jennifer Merritt and Edward Tobin, Martin Howell)